When classical predictors fail: an exact network outflowpredictor for heterogeneous multi-agent systems with communication delays: Concluding remarks

 In this paper, we have investigated the output synchronization problem of discrete-time heterogeneous MASs subject to communication delays.
 To counteract the adverse effects of these delays, prediction-based distributed control strategies have been developed.
 Specifically, we integrated a predictor mechanism into the standard distributed observer design to handle communication delays.
 Building upon this modified distributed observer, we proposed prediction-based distributed state-feedback and dynamic output-feedback controllers to achieve output synchronization.
 Consequently, the outputs of all agents are regulated to track a common trajectory generated by an exosystem.
 Finally, the effectiveness of the proposed approaches has been verified through a numerical example and a Koopman operator-based linear SIR epidemic model.
-Numerical simulation results demonstrate that the proposed methods improve upon the standard distributed control scheme in the presence of delays through an effective delay compensation mechanism.
-In the context of the SIR model, the predictor strategy effectively attenuates the infection peak, providing a potential theoretical basis for timely epidemic decision-making.
+Numerical simulation results demonstrate that the proposed methods improve upon the standard distributed control scheme.
+In the context of the SIR model, our design effectively attenuates the infection peak.